TheSharpOwl/LearnOpenGL/README.md

 When the Phong lighting model is implemented in the vertex shader it is called Gouraud shading instead of Phong shading.
 Note that due to the interpolation the lighting looks a bit off.
 The Phong shading gives much smoother lighting results.

+7. In view Space the viewer is always at position (0, 0, 0).

 ## References and useful resources

 1. [docs.gl](http://docs.gl/)